Ilona, Maya and Khalu are five-year-old triplets. After a fatal car acident, two of the sisters are left orphaned.

 ‘What’s the matter,’ you say, ‘gonna be sick?’

 I swallow and look down at the ground.
 Everything’s blurry.
 I squeeze my eyes tightly closed.
 ‘Stop it Khalu.’
 Did I say that or was it Maya?
 My ears are humming.
-There’s a rush of air, like something or someone brushes past me.
-A scream, a thud and the whole world tremors.
+Something or someone brushes past me.
+A scream.
+A thud.
+The whole world shakes.
 Everything goes quiet.

 I open my eyes to peer over the edge of the platform.
-It’s like Sleeping Beauty when the bad fairy casts a spell.
-Everyone’s frozen.
 You’re lying below us on a worn patch of grass.
 You’re not moving.

 Suddenly someone shouts.
 Mummy’s running towards the slide.
 ‘Oh no, oh no.’ Reaching you, she skids to a halt on her knees.
 She strokes your forehead and lifts your hand.
 You’re limp, like Raggedy Doll.
 I look at Maya.
 A smile plays around her lips as she holds out her hand to pull me up.